abstract background image

 Example:

-You may think you’re diversified because you hold ten stocks - but if eight of them are in U.S. tech, you’re still highly concentrated.
-Investron can help spot this and suggest balance by adding exposure to global markets, defensive sectors, or bonds.
+You may think you’re diversified because you hold ten stocks — but if eight of them are in U.S. tech, you’re still highly concentrated.
+Investron can help identify this and suggest more balance by exploring bonds, international funds, or sector rotation ideas using its AI investing tools.